quchen/stgi/README.md

       update frame is very clearly flattened into the argument and return frames it contains when an update is triggered.
 Should also reduce the nesting of stacks in the overview.
+    - Implement `Evaluate.evalsUntil` and write `main` in terms of it, getting rid of the embarassing `IO` galore
+    - Test GC
 - Nice to have
     - Explain steps better
     - Command line options (in particular to control colouring)